coltsaa/data-library/README.md

 ```
 pip install tkinter
 ```
-However,by some unknown reason,pip install pymssql may cause a false</br>and,this is a website to download the package from </br>_https://www.lfd.uci.edu/~gohlke/pythonlibs/#wordcloud_</br>As a example,download the version that fit Python3.6 and 64-bit pc,code
+However,by some unknown reason,pip install pymssql may cause a false,and,this is a website to download the package:</br>_https://www.lfd.uci.edu/~gohlke/pythonlibs/#wordcloud_</br>As a example,download the version that fit Python3.6 and 64-bit pc,code
 ```
 pip install pymssql‑2.1.3‑cp36‑cp36m‑win_amd64.whl
 ```